 History of Cooch Behar

-After an attack by the Bhutan, a treaty was signed with East India Company in mid 18th CE.
+After an attack by Bhutan, a treaty was signed with East India Company in mid 18th CE.
 Peace prevailed after this.
-In 1949, the princely state of Coch Behar merged with India and became a district of the state of West Bengal in 1850.
-In 1863, king Nripendra Narayan ascended the throne while still an infant.
+In 1949, the princely state of Coch Behar merged with India and became a district of the state of West Bengal in 1950.
+In 1863, King Nripendra Narayan ascended the throne while still an infant.
 It was during his time that the Cooch Behar as it stands today would take shape.
 His most famous legacy would be Cooch Behar Palace that is probably the most majestic of Indian palaces though entirely European in character.

-Maharani Gayatri Devi was the grand daughter of Nripendra Narayana.
+Maharani Gayatri Devi was the grand daughter of Nripendra Narayana

 Cooch Behar Palace or Rajbari

-Cooch Behar Palace is also called Victor Jubilee Palace.
+Cooch Behar Palace is also called Victor Jubilee Palace

 The right side of the palace building is broader than its left side – giving symmetry an obvious miss.
 A metal dome sits proudly above the building.
 If you look at the drum on which it stands, you will see the arched windows on it.
 This dome is visible from anywhere in the city.
 You can never get lost – just look for the towering dome.
-The palace has two storeys but it looks taller, probably because of the tall dome.
+The palace has two-stories but it looks taller, probably because of the tall dome.